What is the single most important thing a student should do before applying for financial aid?

 No, all scholarships and doctoral fellowships are applied to a student’s account evenly across the Fall & Spring semesters unless otherwise noted on your award letter in your admissions packet.

-My program is a two year program and I was offered a scholarhip for the first year.
+My program is a two year program and I was offered a scholarship for the first year.
 Am I guaranteed a scholarship for the second year?

 How do I apply for federal loans?

 Make sure you complete the FAFSA, Entrance Counseling, & sign the Master Promissory Note.
-Then download the appropriate loan request forms from the Federal Financial Assistance section of our website.
+Then download the appropriate loan request forms from the Loans section of our website section of our website.
 Complete these loan request forms and submit them to the SED Financial Assistance Office.